haquema/makers-web-applications/hello_web_project/post_sortnames_design_recipe.md

   * any query parameters (passed in the URL)
   * or body parameters (passed in the request body)

+_Recieve a list of names as comma separated string and return the same list, sorted alphabetically_
 method: POST
 path: /sort-names
 body params: